jilloreilly/professional-readme-generator/README.md

    ```
 ![README Generator questions in terminal](assets/images/1-screenshot-readme-generator.png)

 3. Once opened in the command line, follow the prompts to answer questions about your  project.
-When you are finished answering all the questions, the program will generate a README.
+When you are finished answering all the questions, the program will generate a README.md file to the /output directory.

 ![Screenshot of generated README.md](assets/images/2-screenshot-generated-readme.png)